Central Office Administration

-Meredith Conway, the Human Resources Officer for the Paramus Board of Education, begin her new position as the human resources officer for Randolph Township Schools on July 1, 2016.
-The board approved her appointment May 19, 2016.
+Meredith Gatzke, formerly the Human Resources Officer for the Paramus Board of Education, began her position as the Human Resources Officer for Randolph Township Schools on July 1, 2016.
+The board approved her appointment on May 19, 2016.

-Superintendent Jennifer A. Fano said that Conway “will be a positive and proactive resource for all district employees.”
+Superintendent Jennifer A. Fano said that Gatzke “will be a positive and proactive resource for all district employees.”

 Additional COA members: